 - Gullible Lemmings: Their hats.
 Each of them is very guillible, and believes everything they hear, be it from an ally or a foe.
 Of course, this means Usopp has the time of his life with them.
 It's also Deconstructed Trope as their naive nature can be exploited by enemies in order to reveal secret info.

 - Keigo: They all speak like this, but say "resu" instead of "desu".

-- Meaningful Name: Tonta is Spanish, Italian, and Catalan for 'foolish'.
+- Meaningful Name: Tonta is the Spanish, Italian, and Catalan female term for 'fool'.
 And these dwarves happen to be very gullible.
 They not only believed one of Usopp's lies, but the dwarves that are enslaved in Doflamingo's SMILE factory think they're making medicine for the imprisoned Mansherry.

 - Older Than They Look: Despite their child-like appearance and behavior, Leo, Kabu and Inhel have been around since Viola and Scarlett's childhood, indicating that Dwarves have longevity.